Derelict Building Grant Program

 Eligible derelict buildings include any commercial or public building that a local government has ownership of or intent to own.
 Applicants may ask for funding to cover asbestos containing materials (ACM) inspections of buildings not owned by the city at the time of application submittal.
 For the purpose of this program, a derelict building is defined as:

-A buildings abandoned by the owner, or the owner is recalcitrant, or the owner is not financially viable to bring the building into compliance with state and local building codes.
+A derelict building has been abandoned by the owner, or the owner is recalcitrant, or the owner is not financially viable to bring the building into compliance with state and local building codes.

 A building that is dilapidated, neglected, has become a nuisance, fallen into a state of disrepair or deterioration, or falling into ruins.